turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 tags: database, schema, relationships
 ---

-## Goals
+## Learning Goals

-* Define foreign key, primary key, schema
-* Define one-to-many and many-to-many relationships
-* Describe the relationship between a foreign key on one table and a primary key on another table.
+* Describe the relationship between a foreign key on one table and a primary key on another table
-* Use a schema designer to outline attributes of tables
 * Diagram a one-to-many relationship
 * Diagram a many-to-many relationship
+* Understand what a join table is and why we need one
+* Create many-to-many relationships in Rails
+* Interpret `schema.rb`

 ## Vocabulary